EGorsel/mendix-userlib-cleanup/README.md

 ---

 ## 🛠️ Advanced Usage

-### Standalone Executable (No Python)
-If you don't want to install Python, download the latest standalone ZIP from our [Releases](https://github.com/EGorsel/mendix-userlib-cleanup/releases).
-It includes everything you need to run the tool instantly.

-*Note: Developers can generate their own standalone build by running `scripts\local_build.bat`.*

 ### CI/CD Integration
 Prevent "JAR Hell" from ever reaching your main branch by adding a cleanup check to your workflow: